KateHwang0929/financial-return-modeling/README.md

 # Financial Return Modeling

-This repository contains the code implementation for my research project:

-**Evaluating the Accuracy of LSTM Neural Networks and Linear Regression for Microsoft Stock Prediction**
+This repository contains the code implementation for my research project: **Evaluating the Accuracy of LSTM Neural Networks and Linear Regression for Microsoft Stock Prediction**

-The project compares a traditional machine learning model, Linear Regression, with a deep learning model, Long Short-Term Memory (LSTM), to evaluate their performance in predicting Microsoft stock returns using historical market data.
+The project compares a traditional machine learning model  (Linear Regression)  with a deep learning model (Long Short-Term Memory) to evaluate their performance in predicting Microsoft stock returns using historical market data.

 ## Research Paper

-The full research paper is available on ResearchGate:
+The full research paper is available on ResearchGate: https://www.researchgate.net/publication/403146749_Evaluating_the_Accuracy_of_LSTM_Neural_Networks_and_Linear_Regression_for_Microsoft_Stock_Prediction

-**Evaluating the Accuracy of LSTM Neural Networks and Linear Regression for Microsoft Stock Prediction**

 ## Project Overview